Amy Janes, PhD

 Former Lab Members

 Jennifer Betts graduated with her B.S. in Psychology from Tufts University in 2014 and was a research assistant in the FIARL.
 She is currently a graduate student in the Smoking Research Lab at the University at Buffalo, SUNY.

 Stacey Farmer graduated with her B.A. in Psychology from the University of Albany and was a research assistant in the FIARL.
-Stacey is currently a graduate student in the Habits and Lifestyles Lab at the University of Albany.
+Stacey is currently a graduate student in the Habits and Lifestyles Lab at the University of Albany and will be doing her clinical internship at the Boston VA.